AEEldin/Atlas-thing-framework/README.md

 The inter-thing relationships programming framework utilizes  Atlas Thing Architecture as well as the thing IoT-DDL specifications to build a distributed programming ecosystem for the social IoT.
 The framework broadens the social IoT thing-level relationships (that link the things according to their identification attributes) and utilizes a set of concrete service-level relationships (that logically and functionally tie the offered services to build scenarios and applications).
 We believe this can empower developers to program a much wider class of meaningful IoT applications.
 The framework introduces service (abstraction of the function offered by a thing), relationship (abstraction of how different services are linked together) and recipe (abstraction of how different services and relationships build up a segment of an app) as the primitives for the Atlas IoT application.
 The framework also defines a set of operators that functionally define how the primitives are wired.

 ### Read more about this framework in the following papers:
 > - Khaled, Ahmed E., and Sumi Helal.
 "A framework for inter-thing relationships for programming the social IoT."
 In 2018 IEEE 4th World Forum on Internet of Things (WF-IoT), pp. 670-675.
 IEEE, 2018.
+[Link: https://ieeexplore.ieee.org/document/8355215]
 > - Khaled, Ahmed E., Wyatt Lindquist, and Abdelsalam Sumi Helal.
 "Service-relationship programming framework for the social iot."
 Open Journal of Internet Of Things (OJIOT) 4, no. 1 (2018): 35-53.
 [Link: https://www.ronpub.com/ojiot/OJIOT_2018v4i1n04_Khaled.html]